Accessible kayak dock added to Burlington waterfront - NewsBreak

 Church Street Marketplace hosts annual sidewalk sale

 BURLINGTON, Vt.
-(WCAX) - The Church Street sidewalk sale kicked off Wednesday afternoon.
-It’s one of many events the marketplace hosts to encourage people to shop local.
-Throughout the weekend, businesses will be setting up outside, offering their best deals.
-During that time there will be a mix of...
+(WCAX) - The Church Street Marketplace sidewalk sale kicked off Wednesday afternoon.
+It’s one of many events the marketplace in Burlington hosts to encourage people to shop local.
+Throughout the weekend, businesses will set up outside, offering their best deals.
+During that time there will be a...

 WCAX